Tausand-dev/Tausand_AB1000_MatlabLibrary/README.md

 # Tausand_AB1000_MatlabLibrary
 Library to use Tausand Abacus AB1000 devices with Matlab

-(v1.2 under development)

-## About Tausand Abacus AB1000
+## About Tausand Abacus AB1000 and AB2000

-This is a family of coincidence counters, ideal to measure temporal correlations in particle detection and quantum optics experiments.
+These are families of coincidence counters, ideal to measure temporal correlations in particle detection and quantum optics experiments.

 To learn more about them, visit our website www.tausand.com